neurodata/SIMPLEX/README.md

 This repository stores Neurodata's SIMPLEX reporting documents.

+- The most recent submitted report is [here](./Reporting/reports/2016-12Q4/Q4_2016_SIMPLEX.pdf)
+- The working version of the next report is [here](./Reporting/reports/2017-01/simplex.pdf)

 ## Reporting Instructions

 It is expected that everyone compile a montly 1-page progress report